GoogleCloudPlatform/community/tutorials/serverless-grafana-with-iap/index.md

 You can easily deploy the setup with minimal effort; most of it is done through a Terraform script.
 Here is what happens in the background:

-First, all required APIs are enabled, e.g., IAM, Cloud Run, Compute, IAP, SQL by the Terraform script.
+First, all required APIs are enabled by the Terraform script, e.g. IAM, Cloud Run, Compute, IAP, SQL.
 Hence you don't need to worry about this step.

 Grafana requires a database for storing data.
 Therefore, a CloudSQL instance is created.
 The password for the database user is placed in Secret Manager, for secured access.